GAI-Community/GraphOmni/README.md

     graph_type: Type or class of the graph

-    graph_token: Number of tokens in serialized graph
+    graph_token: Number of tokens in the serialized graph

     model_extract: Whether the model output contains an extractable answer (initially empty)